donaldsoncd/tsv-to-md/README.md

 # tsv-to-md
 A script to convert a tab-separated value (tsv) file to a markdown text file in a prose-like format.

+It is the counterpart to [md-to-tsv](https://github.com/donaldsoncd/md-to-tsv), which converts in the opposite direction.

 ## Instructions

 - Download the python script `to-md.py`